lixiljp/qemu_docker_on_mac_m1/README.md

 - nodemon: use `nodemon -L app.js`
 - nuxtjs: set `watchers` property in `nuxt.config.js`, see [here](https://nuxtjs.org/docs/configuration-glossary/configuration-watchers) and [here](https://github.com/paulmillr/chokidar#api)
 - flask: pooling is enabled by default

-### Troubleshooting

-- Stuck at EFI screen after upgraded kernel:
-    - Kernel newer than `5.4.0-100` is not able to boot on qemu 6.1.0, please upgrade to qemu 6.2.0

 ## License